 It may seem like a lot to establish with another person, but all these aspects are important as a doctor.
 Of course, you may be thinking that these have nothing to do with treatment.
 Apart from communication, you don’t need the other four to prescribe lifesaving medication.
 That’s true.
 But you do need these aspects for a patient to understand the treatment you planned together and to comply.

 At the end of the day, patients rely on you to help them.
 You might be thinking, I’m just a med student.
-Doctor-patient relationships are for doctors and patients.
+Patient-and doctor relationships are for patients and doctors.
 But you’re not just a med student.
-Out of the two parties in the room, you’re more likely to understand what’s going on with the patient’s body, and that knowledge gives you responsibility to connect to the patient as much as any doctor.
+Out of the two parties in the room, you’re more likely to understand what’s going on with the patient’s body, and that knowledge gives you the responsibility to connect to the patient as much as any doctor.

 In medical school, we’re always told that the physician’s empathy improves a patient’s experience.
 It lessens their anxiety and pain, and betters their care outcomes.
 But how does that even happen?
 To get a clearer perspective, you need to place yourself in the shoes of your patient.
 You or someone you care about is in pain or distress.
 Maybe you’ve been waiting for hours.
 Then a doctor, who has been working for 24 hours by now, enters and looks unhappy about having to attend to yet another patient.
 With sighs and grunts and minimal effort at talking or building rapport, the doctor finishes the history taking and physical exam, then leaves.